overshard/analytics/README.md

 # Analytics

-A self-hostable analytics service with a straightforward API to track events from any source.
+A self-hostable analytics service with a straightforward API to collect events from any source.